Interplay between time and energy in bosonic noisy quantum metrology: Hamiltonian parameter estimation

-It gives a very simple interpretation of the scaling with both $t$ and $N$, which has a different origin.

-For small times (compared to the loss rate), the signal is coherently accumulated over time, resulting in $t^2$ scaling of SNR.
-In the case of photons, the light intensity $\alpha^2$ multiplies signal strength, while squeezing factor $e^{-2r}$ is responsible for reducing noise.
-Especially, in the unitary case $\Gamma=0$, for obtaining quadratic scaling with time it is enough to evolve state freely.
-Obtaining quadratic scaling with $N$ required an equal distribution of achievable photons between $\alpha^2$ and $\sinh^2r$.
+This formula gives a very simple interpretation of the scaling with both $t$ and $N$, which have different origins.
+For short times (compared to the loss rate), the signal is coherently accumulated over time, resulting in $t^2$ scaling of the SNR.
+In the case of photons, the light intensity $\alpha^2$ multiplies the signal strength, while the squeezing factor $e^{-2r}$ is responsible for reducing the noise.
+In the unitary case $\Gamma=0$, it is enough to evolve state freely to obtain a quadratic scaling with time, while obtaining a quadratic scaling with $N$ requires an equal distribution of achievable photons between $\alpha^2$ and $\sinh^2r$.

-For $\Gamma>0$, if the time $t$ is strictly limited, obtaining the optimal scaling with the system parameters requires using a nonclassical input state.
-That may be the case in the situation, where the signal appears only for some limited time, of order $1/\Gamma$ or smaller.
-The optimal rate of squeezing then depends on the exact values of $t,N,\Gamma$.
-In the limit of large $N$, for $1/N\ll e^{-2r}\ll \Gamma t \ll 1$, approximately the whole energy is put into the displacement $N\approx \alpha^2$, and \eqref{eq:snrfeq} divided by time converge to \eqref{eq:qfifreq}.

-Note, however, that if the total time $t\gg 1/\Gamma$ and one has the freedom to divide it into optimal slots, very similar results may be obtained by using a coherent state (so $r=0$) and letting it evolve by time $1/\Gamma$ in each iteration.
-Then one loses at most $1/e$ factor compared to the bound, similar to~\cite{demkomaccone2014}, while for finite temperature $n_E>0$ the loss is even smaller.

-Indeed, using a squeezed state significantly reduces the variance of measurement results, but this effect disappears sharply for times longer than $e^{-2r}/\Gamma$.
-Contrary, the optimal signal accumulation requires times of order $1/\Gamma$.
-As a consequence, one must choose if one wants to take more benefits from entanglement between photons or from coherence in time, but one cannot use both of them simultaneously, see \autoref{fig:fre}.